farhan-ahmed1/se-4220/Project-5/docs/architecture.md

 validation that all fields are filled in).
 The entire stack runs on Google Cloud Platform.

-The site is intentionally simple — it is a class demo, not a production service.
-Best-known, well-documented technologies were chosen so that the code is easy to read in 30 minutes.

 ## 2. System Architecture Diagram